aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getDefaultValues() {#getDefaultValues--}

+<b>@deprecated.</b> Please use the 'defaultValues' property instead.
 Default value for the value in the table is null.

 ```javascript
 getDefaultValues() : Object[];